wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 # Need to Sort

 `Init.vi` (TEMPLATE Actor)
-ONLY use Get Error!!!!
+`Has Error.vi`
 You have not even created yet, so don’t ever call `Go To Destroy.vi` here.

-This should only be called in methods including and past `Pre Loop.vi`.\
+`Uninit.vi` (outside `Init.vi`)

+`Decorator.vi`

+`Create.vi`
+Checks if the Actor input `Must Destroy.vi`, otherwise, throw an error that operation could not continue.

-`Lifetime SD.vi` (SD IO) Comment to say this is only used since async start doesn't allow starting DD methods, no a SD method is used.
+`Actor SD.vi` (SD IO) Comment to say this is only used since async start doesn't allow starting DD methods, no a SD method is used.
 Panel Stuff:
 Include the `Count.vi` T and F with fss
 To insert into a sub panel, need to first have standard front panel displayed?
 *Can have hidden FP on RT?*
 Can just run Hidden FP for all actors, then don’t need the `Count.vi`?

-`Lifetime.vi` (replaces `Actor.vi`) (DD IO)
+`Actor.vi` (replaces `Actor.vi`) (DD IO)
 Documentation:
-Run Lifetime has output for potential debugging done outside of the scope of the framework ie for testing, running the “Run Lifetime.vi” on its own.
+`Actor.vi` has output for potential debugging done outside of the scope of the framework ie for testing, running the `Actor.vi` on its own.
 Delete `Process.vi`
 Comment:
-In part, it is fine to have `Lifetime SD.vi` for our case because we want to ensure the actor object wire is never changed throughout it's lifetime.
-So having a DD output terminal on the `Lifetime.vi` minimizes runtime errors preventing the object wire from changing AND for testing, by running the Lifetime.vi in isolation to gain insights to an actor without starting it up asynchronously.
+In part, it is fine to have `Actor SD.vi` for our case because we want to ensure the actor object wire is never changed throughout it's lifetime.
+So having a DD output terminal on the `Actor.vi` minimizes runtime errors preventing the object wire from changing AND for testing, by running the `Actor.vi` in isolation to gain insights to an actor without starting it up asynchronously.

-`Set Attributes.vi`
+`Write Attributes.vi`
 Create Address
+Creates Event Ref
+Creates Unified Msg Set
+Fundamentally should not put out an error.
+This error will be sent back to the Creator via the enqueue.
+Execute `Must Destroy.vi` after this method to check if the `Write Attributes.vi` internally creates an error (framework error).
+It sends the error back to the creator and puts the error on the object wire.
+These are only framework errors.
+*Write Attributes may only signal errors related to the structural identity of the Actor.
+Behavioral errors belong to message handling.*

 `Pre Loop.vi`
 Output
-	Register
+	Event Ref
-(release events if an error / destroy after `Setup.vi`
+(release events if an error / destroy after `Pre Loop.vi`

 `Pre Handle.vi`

 `Handle.vi`

 `Post Handle.vi`
-Is Msg (True ONLY for Message Case)
+`Was Msg` (True ONLY for Message Case)

 `Post Loop.vi`
 This is where the drop messages can be handled

 `Destroy.vi`
 unconditionally called.
-Release Address unconditionally
+Release Address unconditionally, in case Post Loop has not been called since not created.
+This is the only place the `Event Ref` is released.
+Internally, checks `Has Created` flag to see if `Has Destroyed should be sent`

 `Go To Destroy` Msg
+This should only be called in methods including and past `Pre Loop.vi`.

 `Has Destroyed` Msg

 `Attributes.ctl`
 - Alias
-- Transport
+- Address
-- Register
+- Event Ref
 - Unified Msg Set
 - Actor Ref
 - Application Ref

+`Read Unhandled Msgs.vi` (Function)
+Note
+	Should be used after override of Post Loop, this is because `Destroy` includes the release of references.

+`TEMPLATE Actor.lvclass`
+`Internal Refs`

+Condtional:

+`Is Marked For Destroy` (boolean internal)

+`Must Destroy.vi`
+	`Error` or `Is Marked For Destroy`

+Read methods for all private data!
+`Has Error.vi`

+create references in Actor.vi since other wise they would be released from memory is the creator is destroyed.